isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-data-visualization-manage.md

 ---
 # Manage Data Visualizations

-You can change the metrics and chart mode for all data visualizations for a single campaign.
-The changes are applied across all data visualizations for the campaign, including the [!UICONTROL Packages], [!UICONTROL Placements], and [!UICONTROL Ads] tabs.
+You can change the metrics and chart mode for all data visualizations across campaigns or for a single campaign.
+Changes to a single campaign are applied across all data visualizations for the campaign, including the [!UICONTROL Packages], [!UICONTROL Placements], and [!UICONTROL Ads] tabs.

 ## Change the Metrics for a Data Visualization